Mongol invasions of Vietnam: Campaign

 Sogetu's fleet arrived on Champa's shore, near modern-day Thị Nại Bay, in February 1283.
 The Cham defenders had already prepared a fortified wooden palisade on the west shore of the bay.
-The Mongol landed at midnight of 13 February and attacked the stockade on three sides.
+The Mongols landed at midnight of the 13th February and attacked the stockade on three sides.
 The Cham defenders opened the gate, marched to the beach and met the Yuan with 10,000 men and several scores of elephants.
-Undaunted, the highly experienced Mongol general selected points of attack and launched so fierce an assault that they broke through.
+Undaunted, the highly experienced Mongol general selected points of attack and launched an assault so fierce that they broke through.
 The Yuan eventually routed their enemy and captured Cham forts and their vast supplies.
 Sogetu arrived in the Cham capital Vijaya and captured the city two days later, but then withdrew and set up camps outside the city.
 The aged Champa king Indravarman V abandoned his temporary headquarters in the palace, and set fire to his warehouses and retreated out of the capital, avoiding Mongol attempts to capture him in the hills.
 The Cham king and prince Harijit both refused to visit the Yuan camp.
 The Cham executed two captured Yuan envoys and ambushed Sogetu's troops in the mountains.

 As the Cham delegates continued to offer excuses, the Yuan commanders gradually began to realize that the Chams had no intention of coming to terms and were only using the negotiations to stall for time.
 From a captured spy, Sogetu knew that Indravarman had 20,000 men with him in the mountains; he had summoned Cham reinforcements from Panduranga (Phan Rang) in the south, and also dispatched emissaries to Đại Việt, the Khmer Empire and Java to seek aid.
 On 16 March, Sogetu sent a strong force into the mountains to seek and destroy the hideout of the Cham king.
 It was ambushed and driven back with heavy losses.
 His son would wage guerrilla warfare against the Yuan for the next two years, eventually wearing down the invaders.

 The Yuan withdrew to the wooden stockade on the beach to await reinforcements and supplies.
 Sogetu's men unloaded the supplies, cleared fields farming rice so he was able to harvest 150,000 piculs of rice that summer.
 Sogetu sent two officers to threaten the king of the Khmer Empire, Jayavarman VIII, but they were detained.
 Stymied by the withdrawal of the Champa king, Sogetu asked Kublai for reinforcements.
 In March 1284 another Yuan fleet with more than 20,000 troops in 200 ships under Ataqai and Ariq Qaya anchored off the coast of Vijaya.
 Sogetu presented his plan to have reinforcements to invade Champa marching through the vassalised Đại Việt.
 Kublai accepted his plan and put his son Toghan in command, with Sogetu as second in command.